No margin, no opportunity

 So what’s the solution?
 Well, there are plenty of examples from over the decades of what doesn’t work, and a few of what does.
-Time and again, the most effective poverty reduction methods are less about aid and more about enabling.
+Time and again, the most effective solutions to poverty are less about aid and more about enabling.

 In a village not far away from Alphonsine, 55-year-old Sylvere sits outside a sturdy tin-roofed house, surrounded by banana trees and grazing goats, and reflects on his own experience of poverty.
 In many ways, it’s remarkably similar to Alphonsine’s story.
 But there’s a twist.

 “I used to have a house but one day in 2014 it rained and the house fell down,” he says.
 “We became homeless and we were forced to move, looking for well-wishers, so that they might host us and we could pay them in kind by offering labor in their fields every Saturday.”

 So how did he get to where he is today?
 There are crops and livestock for food and income, his children are in school, and the family even has health insurance.
 How did he break his own cycle of poverty?

 The answer in this case involves some training, a business plan, and about $300.
 Because everything has to have a name, we call it the Graduation model.
 And it works.